fannynabis/chameleon-documentation-en/tabelle__datensatz.md

 ~~Kopiert den aktuellen Datensatz *direkt aus der Datenbank*.
 Sollten also Änderungen gemacht worden sein, die noch nicht gespeichert wurden, dann sind diese Änderungen weder im Original-Datensatz noch in der Kopie enthalten.~~

 The current data set will be copied *directly from the date base*.
-So if there are changes which haven't been saved, you wont get them back neither from the original date set nor in the copy.
+So if there are changes which haven't been saved, you wont get them back neither from the original data set nor in the copy.

 <br>